-Kimmel Harding Nelson Center for the Arts offers up to sixty juried residencies per year to working visual artists, writers, composers, and interdisciplinary artists from across the country and around the world.
+Kimmel Harding Nelson Center for the Arts offers up to seventy juried residencies per year to working visual artists, writers, composers, and interdisciplinary artists from across the country and around the world.
 Application deadlines are March 1 and September 1 annually.
 The Center does not discriminate on the basis of disability, sex, age, race, religion, or national origin.

 Residencies are available for 2 to 8 weeks stays.
 Each resident receives a $100 stipend per week, free housing, and a separate studio.
 The Center can house up to five artists of various disciplines at any given time.

 Applications for residency at the Kimmel Harding Nelson Center must be submitted through our online application process.
 A $35 application fee applies to online submissions and is collected through the application portal.
 Applications received via USPS mail or email will not be considered and exceptions will not be made.

 September 1 is the deadline for Session 1 residencies to take place the following January – June.

 March 1 is the deadline for Session 2 residencies to take place the following July – December.

 Specific begin and end dates are listed below for upcoming sessions.

 2018 Session 2: July 2 – December 21, 2018

 | Apply: March 1, 2018

 2019 Session 1: January 7 - June 14, 2019 | Apply: Sept 1, 2018